Tyler Palko

-Tyler Palko (born August 9, 1983) is a former American football quarterback.
-Palko was the starting quarterback at the University of Pittsburgh from 2004 to 2006.
-The left-handed thrower was not selected in the 2007 NFL Draft, but was signed by the New Orleans Saints as an undrafted free agent.
-He also played for the Arizona Cardinals, Montreal Alouettes of the Canadian Football League, Pittsburgh Steelers, and Kansas City Chiefs.
+Tyler Robert Palko (born August 9, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Palko played college football as the starting quarterback for the Pittsburgh Panthers from 2004 to 2006.
+The left-handed thrower was not selected in the 2007 NFL draft, but was signed by the New Orleans Saints as an undrafted free agent.
+He also played for the Arizona Cardinals, Montreal Alouettes of the Canadian Football League (CFL), Pittsburgh Steelers, and Kansas City Chiefs.

-Early years
+Early life

 Palko graduated from West Allegheny High School in North Fayette, Pennsylvania, where he was named Associated Press 2001 Pennsylvania Big School Player of the Year.
 He was also a member of the USA Today All-America Team (Second-team) and three-time Pittsburgh Post-Gazette WPIAL Class AAA Player of the Year.
 Palko led his West Allegheny Indians to a PIAA state title in 2001 for AAA in Pennsylvania.
 At West Allegheny he played under his father, Bob Palko, earning four letters in football; additionally, he earned three letters in basketball and one in track and field.
 In his high school senior year, he was named 2002 YMCA Tribune-Review Scholar-Athlete honoree.
 In 2002, Palko was selected to play in the U.S. Army All-American Bowl, an all-star game for high school athletes.

 College career

 Palko played at the University of Pittsburgh, where his career began in 2002 as a lettered true freshman.
-He completed 2-3 passes for 13 yards on the season, and rushed for an eight-yard touchdown late in Pitt's 2002 Insight Bowl victory over Oregon State.
+He completed 2-of-3 passes for 13 yards on the season, and rushed for an eight-yard touchdown late in Pitt's 2002 Insight Bowl victory over Oregon State.

+Palko was redshirted the following season in 2003.